Introducing the NEW Optibot AppSec Agent - now live.

 How much does Claude Code cost per code review?

-Claude Code charges by token consumption.
-A typical code review costs between $10 and $25 per pull request depending on file count, diff size, and how many passes the model makes.
-For a team of 10 engineers submitting 8 PRs each per week, that works out to roughly $3,200–$8,000 per month in Claude API fees.
+Claude Code Review (Anthropic's GitHub integration) charges $10 to $25 per PR depending on diff size and complexity.
+For a team of 10 engineers submitting 8 PRs each per week, that comes to roughly $3,200 to $8,000 per month, before any other Claude usage.

-How does Optibot pricing compare to raw Claude Code for reviews?
+Is Optibot cheaper than Claude Code for code reviews?

 What is the break-even point between Optibot and Claude Code for code reviews?